lithops-cloud/lithops/docs/source/compute_config/azure_vms.md

 ## Lithops and the VM auto create|reuse mode
-In this mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete the VMs when the job is completed.
+In the `create` mode, Lithops will automatically create new worker VM instances in runtime, scale Lithops job against generated VMs, and automatically delete the VMs when the job is completed.
 Alternatively, you can set the `reuse` mode to keep running the started worker VMs, and reuse them for further executions.
-In the `reuse` mode, Lithops checks all the available worker VMs and start new workers if necessary.
+In the `reuse` mode, Lithops checks all the available worker VMs and start new workers only if necessary.

 ### Lithops configuration for the auto create mode